zhaoyutong43210/YIGdata/README.md

-# The data measurement and analysis project for Spintronics
+# The data measurement/analysis project for Spintronics Research

 **this for user from YIGSphere.com and researchers in spintronics that involved with YIG spheres**